vsh0/Akumakon-2026-Branding/README.md

 # Akumakon-2026-Branding
 <img width="1575" height="787" alt="akumakon hall banner small" src="https://github.com/user-attachments/assets/c1743ae4-bd91-4922-b492-73ae19a3bb9e" />

-Akumakon is a student run anime and japanese culture convention hosted annually by the University of Galway.
+Akumakon is a student-run, anime and japanese culture convention hosted annually by the University of Galway.
 It is one of the longest running anime conventions in Ireland.
 I was hired to create the branding and art for Akumakon 2026.

 I created a new mascot, logo, social media templates, banners, stickers, keychains, etc. for the event.